rsgaikwad/sanjivani-cloud-2024/README.md

-# sanjivani-cloud-2024
+# Sanjivani Enablement Training
-This is repo to share the assignments to Sanjivani students
+This is repo to share the assignments of Sanjivani students

+# Please DO NOT push any confidential information